 The NSFSport.com website

-Sports nutrition products that meet all of NSF’s criteria are then certified by NSF and appear on NSFsport.com.
-Each product is listed by brand name with key product information, company and the logo prominently featured.
-In addition to highlighting NSF Certified products, NSFsport.com contains performance training tips, lists prohibited substances, and features a Dietary Supplement Fact Kit with information on how to understand product labels and claims.
-Twitter updates (http://twitter.com/Certified4Sport) on recent news stories on doping in sports and other timely events also are available at NSFsport.com.
+Sports nutrition products that meet all of NSF’s criteria are then certified by NSF and appear on NSFsport.com; a multilingual resource (in English, Spanish and Chinese) for athletes to easily see what supplements are safe for consumption.
+Each product is listed by brand name with key product information, and the company sales contact and logo are prominently featured.
+In addition to highlighting NSF certified products, NSFsport.com contains performance training tips, lists prohibited substances and features a Dietary Supplement Fact Kit with information on how to understand product labels and claims.
+Twitter updates (twitter.com/HS_NSF) on recent news stories on doping in sports and other timely events also are available at NSFsport.com.

-About NSF International: NSF International, an independent, not-for-profit organization, certifies products and writes standards for food, water and consumer goods to minimize adverse health effects (www.nsf.org).
-Founded in 1944, NSF is committed to protecting human health and safety worldwide and operates in more than 120 countries.
-NSF is a World Health Organization Collaborating Centre for Food and Water Safety and Indoor Environment.
+About NSF International: NSF International, an independent, not-for-profit organization, certifies products and writes standards for food, water, health sciences and consumer goods to minimize adverse health effects (www.nsf.org).
+Founded in 1944, NSF is committed to protecting human health and safety worldwide and operates in more than 150 countries.
+NSF is a Pan American Health Organization/World Health Organization Collaborating Center on Food Safety, Water Quality and Indoor Environment..